 - The loading and unloading times specified in the transport orders are legally binding.
 Should a truck arrive early or outside the consignee's working hours, then it must not be unloaded unless the consignee has declared their agreement.

-- The obligation to secure the load is the responsibility of the Contractor.
-The Contractor shall ensure that each vehicle has been equipped with its own officially authorized standard load restraint devices and contrivances and that additional, possibly required instructions under the transport order must be complied with.
+- The obligation to secure the load in an operationally safe way is the responsibility of the Contractor in accordance with section 22 (1) of the German Road Traffic Regulations (StVO) and VDI 2700.
+The Contractor shall ensure that each vehicle has been equipped with its own officially authorized standard load restraint devices and contrivances required depending on the type of vehicle and that additional, possibly required instructions under the transport order must be complied with.
 The responsible driver shall put the load restraints in place immediately after loading is completed and also after unloading part loads.
 The Contractor shall indemnify Seifert against any claims by any third party based on the breach of the Contractor's above-mentioned duties and obligations.

 § 4 Compliance with legal provisions; security in the supply chain; food transports

-- The Contractor shall ensure that their enterprise, the vehicles used and the drives assigned by them fulfil all legal prerequisites as are necessary for the execution of the transport orders placed.
-The Contractor shall observe all driving times and periods of rest, familiarise with the contents of accident and emergency procedures leaflets and carry such leaflets along in the legally prescribed locations in the vehicle.
+- The Contractor shall ensure that their enterprise, the vehicles used and the drivers assigned by them fulfil all legal prerequisites as are necessary for the execution of the transport orders placed.
+The Contractor shall, in particular, ensure that they or the haulier performing the transport

 - If required for the performance of the concrete transport order, the Contractor shall take special care